malloydata/malloy/README.md

 # Welcome to Malloy

 Malloy is an experimental language for describing data relationships and transformations.
 It is both a semantic modeling language and a querying language that runs queries against a relational database, and is currently available on BigQuery and Postgres.
-Malloy is not an officially supported Google product.

 - Queries in the Malloy language compile to SQL, and Malloy writes SQL optimized for your database
 - Computations in Malloy are modular, composable, reusable, and extendable in ways that are consistent with modern programming paradigms